Calculating the cost

 |The Ruby Princess at Seattle's Pier 91|

-The fare may be just the starting point
+The fare is just the starting point

 We have all seen the “teaser” ads that say, “Cruise to Alaska for just $599 per person, double occupancy,” and the disclaimer that “Taxes, fees and port charges” are additional.
 Of course that low rate is for the ship’s least-expensive accommodation -- usually an inside cabin without a view – and often either toward the beginning or end of the season.
 Outside cabins, verandah suites, larger accommodations and more preferential sailings will come at higher fares.